 29. Send Your Wedding Invitations

-If you are not sending save the dates, wedding invitations should be sent three to six months before your wedding day - and we'd always advise the more time, the better.
-If you have sent save the sates, you can leave sending your invites until eight weeks before the wedding.
+If you are not sending save the dates, wedding invitations should be sent around six months before your wedding day - and we'd always advise the more time, the better.
+If you have sent save the dates, you can leave sending your invites until about eight to 12 weeks before the wedding.

 If you’re not including all the finer details of the day on a wedding website, your wedding invitation should include details of your guest list, timings of the day, nearby accommodation recommendations, dress code, date and location.
 You should also provide an address for RSVPs to be sent to, and you should ask for any dietary requirements to be submitted with their response.
 It’s also a nice idea to ask for a song request for the wedding DJ to play at the party.